Humanities

 Open to: 11

-This writing-intensive course provides juniors with the tools to become more confident and proficient academic writers.
-Students will work on analytical essays on a range of contemporary topics, all designed to help them cultivate their ability to make and support persuasive arguments.
-Readings will be primarily non-fiction, and will include a wide range of essays about key debates in contemporary culture as well as book-length studies like Michelle Alexander’s The New Jim Crow.
+This writing-intensive course provides juniors with the tools to become more confident, proficient, and creative academic writers.
+Students will work on a variety of writing assignments in a range of genres, all designed to help them cultivate their ability to make and support persuasive arguments.
+From deconstructing opposing arguments, to writing their own op-eds, magazine features, and book reviews, students will be able to move beyond the five-paragraph essay and engage in meaningful, real-world analytical writing formats.
+Readings will include essays and features about key debates in contemporary culture, Michelle Alexander’s The New Jim Crow, and the classic novel Frankenstein.
+In conjunction with their Biology class, students will read Frankenstein and complete a synthesis essay exploring the ethical ramifications of creating human life.
 Students will also study the elements of the personal essay in the second semester, and cultivate their own writing style as they work on crafting their college essays.
-Over the course of the year, students will compose a minimum of six essays, all of which will go through an extensive drafting and revision process.
+Over the course of the year, students will compose a minimum of six pieces, all of which will go through an extensive drafting and revision process.

 Subject Area: English